Friday, 4 September 2015

 At first light, I skedaddled out of Prescott as quickly as possible.

-Headed straight for Jerome, which is 5000 feet up in the Black Hills of Yavapai County in Arizona.
+Headed straight for Jerome, perched 5,000 feet up in the Black Hills of Yavapai County, Arizona.

 Jerome High in the Mountain